Talcott Mountain Science Center: Activities

 The Center provides direct science education in schools in central Connecticut, online resources via the internet, teacher training in science methods, as well as public programs by appointment for students and adults on weekends and evenings, vacations and summers.

 Courses include general science for younger students, and enrichment and student-based research in astronomy, chronobiology, computers, ecology, geology, green energy, magic and science, meteorology, music technology, robotics, and video production.

 The Center produces curriculum for its own use as well as on a contracted basis for schools and projects.
 It has originated a number of nationwide educational projects under the U.S. Department of Education and the National Science Foundation.
 It has been an international consultant to overseas schools in Northern Africa, Eastern Europe and the Mediterranean region.

 The Center houses the Talcott Mountain Academy for Science, Mathematics and Technology, a private independent co-educational day school centered on science and providing all academic subjects in grades K-8.
 The school is targeted at students who want to go above and beyond with gifted and talented educational opportunities to improve the daily lives of their students.
 Talcott Mountain Academy promotes community engagement, fun and enjoyment, unity, and more educational opportunities to have the children work together to improve their world.

 Notably, in 2025, Talcott Mountain Science Center & Academy added a third branch to their organization, Talcott Mountain Research Institute.
 The goal of the research institute was to conduct research to benefit the overall world.
 Launching in Summer 2026, the TMRI is launching a High School Stem Research Program, a program offering science projects to dedicated high school students.
-TMRI is constantly expanding for additional programs.
+TMRI is constantly expanding for additional programs such as a new lecture series and travel programs, often considered one of the places for research in the Greater Hartford area.